titemov/Cipolla-algorithm/README.md

 2. Make sure you have javac.exe compiler `C:\Users\USER\.jdks\jdk-{version}\bin\javac.exe`

-3. Download latest [JavaFx](https://gluonhq.com/products/javafx/) library and extract contents whereever it is reachable.

-4. To compile, open command line in __source code directory__ and write
+3. To compile, open command line in __source code directory__ and write
    `javac.exe  Main.java`

     - If you have problems with javac.exe, try to write __absolute path__ to javac.exe (see p.2)

-6. After compilation run `Main` file:
+4. After compilation run `Main` file:
    `java Main`

 ### Linux (Debian/Ubuntu)